dwaiter/django-ckeditor/README.markdown

 You cannot use the `HTMLField` shortcut if you want to specify a custom config -- you *must* create a form.

+### Media URL

+You can also customize the URL that django-ckeditor will look for the CKEditor media at by adding `CKEDITOR_MEDIA_URL` to your `settings.py` file like this:

+    CKEDITOR_MEDIA_URL = '/static/third-party/ckeditor'

+The default value is `MEDIA_URL/ckeditor` which is why the setup instructions tell you to symlink it into your `media/` directory.